Zero-Shot Coreset Selection via Iterative Subspace Sampling: Evaluation

 We plot the runtime and accuracy performance of ZCore over a wide range of score iterations in \cref{fig:runtime}.
+We measure coreset selection runtime using a M3 Max-equipped laptop.
 The largest accuracy increase occurs when the coverage and redundancy score iterations ($T$) increase from 100 to 1,000, at which point, with the redundancy score reaching 1,000 neighbors per iteration, the score likely reaches most of the 50,000 CIFAR100 candidate training examples.
-Notably, the standard ZCore configuration ($T=1\textrm{M}$) runtime takes less than 400 \textrm{s} on a standard laptop, which, in addition to being able to select coresets for unlabeled data, makes ZCore a computationally efficient alternative to label- and training-based coreset selection methods.
+The accuracy peaks at the default 1\textrm{M} iteration setting then converges on a slightly lower accuracy with increasing iterations.
+Notably, the default setting takes less than 400 \textrm{s} on a standard laptop, making ZCore a computationally efficient alternative to training-based coreset selection methods.